hzFishy/UnrealNotes/content/Unreal Engine/Extra/Unreal Engine learning speedrun.md

 > [!tip]- Smart Delete
 > When you remove a node, all connections to other nodes are lost.<br>
-> If you press `Shift + Delete` the function input and output Exec pins will be merge with the closest connected nodes.
+> If you press `Shift + Delete` the function input and output Exec pins will be merge with the closest connected nodes.<br>
 > **Example:**
 > <br>Before:<br>
 > ![[Pasted image 20241119001746.png]]